 - 1 Cup sugar

 - 1 egg

-- Preheat oven to 425.
-Line cookie sheets with a baking mat or lightly spray with non-stick cooking spray.
+- Preheat oven to 425 degrees Fahrenheit.
+Line baking sheets with a silicone baking mat or parchment paper.

-- Cream together butter and sugar.
-Beat in egg and vanilla until creamy.
-Stir in sour cream until well-combined.
+- In the bowl of a stand mixer, or with an electric hand mixer, cream together sugar and butter.
+Add in egg and vanilla extract, and beat until creamy.
+Slowly beat in sour cream until well-combined.

-- Sift together flour, baking powder, baking soda, salt, and nutmeg.
+- In a separate bowl, whisk together all-purpose flour, baking powder, baking soda, salt, and nutmeg.

-- Slowly add dry ingredients to wet ingredients.
-You may need to finish stirring with a wooden spoon.
+- Slowly beat dry ingredients into wet ingredients.
+Depending on the strength of your mixer, you may need to finish stirring with a strong spoon.

 - Turn dough out onto a well-floured surface.
 Roll dough out to 1/4 inch thickness.
-Cut with cookie cutters and place onto prepared cookie sheet.
-Sprinkle tops with sugar.
+Cut with cookie cutters, and place on prepared baking sheets.
+Top with sprinkles, if desired.

 - Bake for 8-10 minutes or until edges just start to turn light golden brown.Start checking for color at 5 minutes as you do not want to overbake the cookies.